 - Many kennels are old and in need of major upgrades.
 Some look no different then dog shelters of 15 to 20 years ago.

-- Pets at kennels are prone to contracting and being exposed to infections and viruses such as Kennel cough, distemper, and other intestinal parasites.
+- Pets at kennels are open to contracting and being exposed to infections and viruses such as Kennel cough, distemper, and other intestinal parasites.

 - While some kennels can be professional operations, many others are not and can go a long way towards worsening any fear or anxiousness or separation issues a dog may already have.